 Our Analysis and Test Results

 Controlling the lock through the Nest app is easy and works well.
 It lets you set keycodes for the lock, open and close it remotely, and see a full activity log of what the lock has done.
-So if all you want is a smart lock that lets you leave your keys at home, check it's status and activity remotely, and want to be able to do all that in the app you already use for your Nest security cameras, thermostats, smoke detectors, and so forth, the Nest x Yale would likely be a worthy addition to your home.
+So if all you want is a smart lock that you can control remotely from an app, the Nest x Yale would likely be a worthy addition to your home.

-Where the Nest x Yale's smart features kind of fall apart is with remote access sharing.
-The majority of access sharing must be done through the app, which means the people you want to share access with need both a Nest account and app.
-While both of these things are free, it certainly presents a bit of a hurdle if you suddenly want to share access to your home with a new dog walker.
-Also, while the app lets you easily create time constrained keypad codes that can then be shared with other people that have the Nest app, we often ran into issues.
-Nearly 50% of the time we simply got error messages when the app tried to produce a keycode, resulting in no shared access.
+The Nest x Yale's smart features begin to fall apart with remote access sharing.
+Most access sharing must be done through the app, which means the people you want to share access with need both a Nest account and the app.
+While both of these things are free, it certainly presents a hurdle if you suddenly want to share access to your home with a new dog walker or babysitter.
+Also, while the app lets you easily create time-constrained keypad codes that can then be shared with other people who have the Nest app, we often ran into issues.
+Nearly 50% of the time, we received error messages when the app tried to produce a keycode, resulting in no shared access.

-The one thing that kept the Nest from getting a top score in this category, ironically, is the fact that it doesn't have the option to use a physical key.
+Ironically, the one thing that kept the Nest from getting a top score in this category is that it doesn't have the option to use a physical key.
 While this does make it harder to pick the lock, it also means you can be locked out of your house if the lock's battery dies.
-In that case you can hook up a 9-volt battery to from the outside to temporarily give the lock power, but this feels like much more of a hassle than just keeping a key hidden in your glove compartment for the odd time when the lock runs out of battery.
-Our favorite model, the Schlage Sense, provides this option.
+In that case, you can hook up a 9-volt battery from the outside to temporarily give the lock power, but this feels like much more of a hassle than just keeping a key hidden in your glove compartment for the odd time when the lock runs out of battery.

-The Nest x Yale is rated as ANSI Grade 2, meaning that it well surpasses the minimum security standards required for residential locks, but doesn't quite meet commercial lock standards.
-This is better than the Grade 3 rating of its main competitor, the Schlage Sense.
-Like the Schlage, the Nest x Yale also lets you use an auto locking feature with a custom delay.
+The Nest x Yale is rated as ANSI Grade 2, meaning that it surpasses the minimum security standards required for residential locks but doesn't quite meet commercial lock standards.
+The Nest x Yale also lets you set up auto-locking with a custom delay.
 Whereas most locks automatically lock after 30 seconds of inactivity, you can set the Nest to do this more quickly or to wait a bit longer.
 This means you can set it so you won't get locked out when walking out to the mailbox and back.
-We found this auto locking feature to be effective; we never ran into an instance when it failed.
+We found this auto-locking feature to be effective; we never ran into an instance where it failed.

-Once the lock itself is installed, getting it hooked up to the internet and talking to the Nest app is fairly seamless.
+Once the lock is installed, getting it hooked up to the internet and talking to the Nest app is fairly seamless.
 Nest is no stranger to smart devices, and the software setup reflects this.
-You will need either a Nest Connect Hud or a Nest Guard security system in order to connect the lock to your WiFi network and unlock its smart features.
+You will need either a Nest Connect Hub or a Nest Guard security system to connect the lock to your WiFi network and unlock its smart features.